 The route will provide safe crossing facilities to Wigan Town Centre with access to all the services located there, including bus and train stations, shops, and health and leisure facilities.
 This will give local residents the option to walk or cycle safely into town rather than driving.

-It is anticipated that work on site will commence in late 2019 and be completed by summer in the following year.
+It is anticipated that work on site will commence in summer 2020.

 Leigh/Atherton/Tyldesley Bee Network

 This scheme will provide improved routes and crossings throughout Leigh, Atherton and Tyldesley to create a new and improved cycling and walking network.
 Our proposals will improve easy and safe access to key destinations across the Leigh area, helping to cut congestion, improve air quality, and increase cycling and walking rates across the area.

 Key features and elements of the scheme include:

 - Improved on and off-road cycling and walking routes for easier and safer access into Leigh, Tyldesley and Atherton.

 - New and improved links to key destinations including schools, health services, transport hubs and leisure areas.

 - Provision of dedicated cycling and walking lanes, and safe crossing points, along main roads and near schools.

 - Sustainable access to jobs and town centres to support businesses and services located there.